 Most of these solar panel myths are easily explained.
 “It’s too cold in Canada” or “solar panels need to be replaced too often” are repeated so often that they’ve become accepted as fact by many.
 They’re not.

 In this article, we’re busting the 11 common solar panel myths you’ll find floating around the internet.
 With the industry taking an ever more prominent role in Canada’s energy landscape, it’s critical to start on the same page.

 Myth 1 – Solar panels aren’t environmental

 If solar panels aren’t good for the environment, why bother, right?
 It’s a common solar panel myth you’ll hear repeated.
 Except, it completely misunderstands the economics of solar panels.
 Yes, solar panels require a significant investment of energy to produce.
-They’re a high-end, cutting-edge piece of machinery.
+They’re high-end, cutting-edge pieces of machinery.

 When spread over the 30-year solar panel lifetime, these inputs are minimal in comparison to other fuel sources.
 In fact, solar panels deliver an energy payback in around 2 to 3 years, according to the US Department of Energy.

 From this perspective, solar panels’ emission intensity is three to ten times less than fossil fuels.

 Myth 2 – Canada is too cold for solar panels

 They’re solar panels, not thermal panels!
 It’s one of the strangest solar panel myths.
 Solar panels are designed to generate electricity from solar energy.
 It’s why we call them photovoltaic panels – “photo” referring to light.